 While the crib is mini compared to a standard size crib, there will be plenty of room for baby for a long time.
 Other families have said their children stayed in the crib until they were two years old before converting it to a toddler bed.
 My two-month-old will definitely get a lot of use out of it.

 Husband and I are both loving the diaper bag backpack.
 It has pockets for everything baby needs, so we don’t waste time searching for things while the baby is crying.
 Wearing it hands-free is a great convenience too.
 The crib organizer keeps diapers, wipes, butt paste, nail clippers, shampoo, and other basic necessities easy to access.

-Plastic baskets were placed in the overhead cabinets for clothes and linens.
+Plastic baskets were placed in the overhead cabinets for clothes and linens in the RV nursery.
 There is one for clothes that currently fit baby, one for clothes he will grow into, one for swaddle blankets, and one for hooded towels, wash cloths, burp clothes, bibs, etc. Yes, that is blue painter’s tape across the top.
 Baby came sooner than expected, so we’re still working on that.

 A fabric covered box is tucked under the window which holds toys and books.
 I usually keep another small bin over there for clothes and items that baby outgrows.
 It just happened to be in the truck for a drop-off when I took these photos.

 I admit that the swing is a bit cumbersome for a RV, but baby loves it.
 He often falls asleep with the gentle swinging motion, so it stays.
 As I mentioned above, it fits between the glider and crib when traveling.